DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 Make sure the names are consistent

-ObjectTypePrefix_AssetName_Iteration
+AssetName_Suffix_Iteration

-- For example, the first version of a texture called RoofTiles would be named like: *Tex_RoofTiles_01*.
+- For example, the first version of a low poly model called RoofTiles would be named like: *RoofTiles_low_01*.
 	- The only exception to this would be the bones of a rigged character.

 | Object Type     | Suffix |